Praveen-AutoAI/Praveen-AutoAI.github.io/_posts/2026-08-04-PINN-Lessons-Learnt.md

 As a result, it is perfectly normal for one loss component to oscillate while the others converge smoothly.

-For example, during this project, the Initial Condition (IC) loss exhibited noticeable fluctuations throughout training.
+For example, during the Calendar Ageing iPINN  project, the Initial Condition (IC) loss exhibited noticeable fluctuations throughout training.
 At first glance, it appeared unstable.
 However, a deeper investigation revealed that:

 - The magnitude of the IC loss was extremely small (on the order of \(10^{-7}\)).
 - The predicted initial capacity remained essentially equal to 1.